 It says, “I will work hard to listen and understand what you’re saying, because I know we are different and come from different perspectives.”

-This means really applying yourself when your spouse is sharing with you.
+This means being fully present when your spouse is sharing something with you.
 Even though you might not see things the same way, don’t roll your eyes.
 Don’t fall asleep.
 Don’t interrupt.
 Seek to understand.
 Work at it.

 Sacrifice is essential to intimacy.

-If you are one of those people who is never at a loss for words, then there will be times you have to sacrifice your need to respond.
+If you are never at a loss for words, then there will be times you have to sacrifice your need to respond.
 Sometimes you have to bite your tongue and compromise.
 Sometimes you must withhold judgment.
 Even if you’re right.

 Finally, trust is essential to intimacy.

 It says, “I will be my spouse’s safe place.”
-You have to create a consistent, caring atmosphere in your marriage, where each of you are free to share any thought.
+You have to create a consistent, caring atmosphere in your marriage, where each of you is free to share any thought.

 Sexual intimacy is a vital part of marriage, but so is mental and emotional intimacy.
 When you’re sharing with each other, you don’t want to be judged, scolded, or shamed.
 You just want your spouse to say, “Yes, I understand.”